maycuiyan/deep-survival-model/README.md

 A step-by-step guide to use the codes is demonstrated in [template.ipynb](https://github.com/maycuiyan/deep-survival-model/blob/master/template.ipynb).

-We provide various convenience functions to facilitate traning a **survival model** from multiple datasets.
-In particular, *
+We provide convenient functions to facilitate traning a **survival model** from multiple (possibly very heterogneous) datasets.
+In particular,

+* [utils.py](https://github.com/maycuiyan/deep-survival-model/blob/master/utils.py) provides various utility functions to maniputate multiple survival datasets.

+* [preprocessing.py](https://github.com/maycuiyan/deep-survival-model/blob/master/preprocessing.py) provides *zscore* and *percentile-rank* transformation methods that are commonly used to standardize gene expression profiles.

+* [feature_selection.py](https://github.com/maycuiyan/deep-survival-model/blob/master/feature_selection.py) implements a *meta-analysis*-based feature selection using concordance index as score function.

+* [models.py](https://github.com/maycuiyan/deep-survival-model/blob/master/models.py) provides the core SurvivalModel class, which has the fit() and predict() methods to streamline the training of survival models.
+This class also renders the flexibility of user specified deep learning models by leveraging the high-level Keras callable models (see [template.ipynb](https://github.com/maycuiyan/deep-survival-model/blob/master/template.ipynb) for details).